 Kay started his study Biomedical sciences at Maastricht University in 2010.
 During his bachelor, he chose to do a major in Biological health sciences.
-In the first year of his master’s program he performed an internship at the department of Human Biology within the group of Wouter van Marken-Lichtenbelt, where he investigated the effect of bile acid supplementation on brown adipose tissue activity and energy expenditure.
-In the second year of his master he performed an internship under supervision of Patrick Schrauwen, which resulted in a master thesis on the relation between skeletal muscle mitochondrial function and hepatic lipid accumulation in people with compromised metabolic health.
-In 2015 he completed his master Biomedical sciences, with a specialization in Nutrition and Metabolism.
-Kay recently started working as a research assistant in the group of Wouter van Marken-Lichtenbelt, studying the effect of cold acclimation on insulin sensitivity and cardiovascular risk parameters in type 2 diabetic patients.
-From July 2016 onward Kay will join the DMRG as a PhD student.
+In the first year of his master’s program he performed an internship at the department of Human Biology within the group of Prof. Wouter van Marken-Lichtenbelt, where he investigated the effect of bile acid supplementation on brown adipose tissue activity and energy expenditure.
+In the second year of his master he carried out an internship under the supervision of Prof. Patrick Schrauwen, which resulted in a master thesis on the relation between skeletal muscle mitochondrial function and hepatic lipid accumulation in people with compromised metabolic health.
+In 2015 he completed his master in Biomedical sciences, with a specialization in Nutrition and Metabolism.
+In July 2016, he started his PhD at the department of Human Biology under the supervision of Dr. Vera Schrauwen-Hinderling and Prof. Patrick Schrauwen.
+During his PhD, Kay will focus on the determinants of liver fat and its relation to insulin sensitivity.